 According to article 48 of old Brussels I, the enforcement of only parts of a judgment is possible.
 A partial recognition of a judgment is not mentioned; however, a partial recognition is admissible.
-This would be the case if the foreign judgment concerns several matters.
+This will be the case if the foreign judgment concerns several matters.
 As a result, Brussels I can be applied only in parts or the reasons for objection of articles 34 and 35 can be applicable to only some of the actions.
-A partial recognition or a partial enforcement is not mentioned in the new Brussels I Regulation, but should be possible under the same conditions as described above.
+Partial recognition or partial enforcement is not mentioned in the new Brussels I Regulation but should be possible under the same conditions as described above.